haosulab/ManiSkill-Learn/README.md

 You can download the full point cloud demonstration dataset (which is stored [here](https://drive.google.com/drive/folders/1A7_WsbABXUpTKZiyoSuXpNvpIT-fNRpl)) along with models (which is stored [here](https://drive.google.com/drive/folders/1H28oLQdP4TtsLVN7dQPmdkAO4IjyYTGl)) pre-trained on all of our training object instances.
 The demonstration data and pre-trained models need to be stored under ```./full_mani_skill_data``` to run the provided scripts in `scripts/full_mani_skill_example`.

-The full data with environment state is store [here](https://drive.google.com/drive/u/1/folders/10KlIo7DIyMWUxc_NXarKcjPmaXyKJivo).
-If you want to render point cloud demonstrations from state demonstrations by yourself, you can download this dataset and read [Generating Custom Point Cloud Demonstrations].
+If you want to render point cloud demonstrations from state demonstrations by yourself, you can download the demonstration data with environment state [here](https://drive.google.com/drive/u/1/folders/10KlIo7DIyMWUxc_NXarKcjPmaXyKJivo) and put them in `./full_mani_skill_state_data/`.
+Please read [Demonstrations](#demonstrations) and [Generating Custom Point Cloud Demonstrations](#generating-custom-point-cloud-demonstrations).

 You can run ```python tools/check_md5.py``` to check if you download all the files correctly.